w3c/csswg-drafts/explainer.md

 Yes, they absolutely could.
-We have prepared the spec with an event model that lets js authors take control, and override the default spatnav algo to do anything they like.
+We have prepared the spec with an event model that lets js authors take control, and override the default spatnav also to do anything they like.
 That could indeed be used to manually create spatial navigation containers other than documents or scrollers.

 We had various idea for other controls to influence what gets the focus,